 The Bonny Black Hare

 A.L.
 Lloyd sang The Bonny Black Hare accompanied by fiddler Dave Swarbrick in 1965 on the Topic theme album The Bird in the Bush: Traditional Songs of Love and Lust.
-He commented in the sleeve notes:
+He noted:

 Psychiatrists tell us the cowboy's ready gun is a “potency affirmation”.
 Well, maybe.
 Certainly, to identify sex-relations with ordnance display is an old joke.
 Cupid with his bow and arrows is but the fore-runner of those sailors in the bawdy songs who fire their cannon and hole their girl amidships and fall asleep with an empty shot-locker.
 Here, suitably enough, the central image is a sporting gun with its punning target the black hare.
 Not many erotic songs put the matter so delicately and yet graphically as this good-natured open-air piece, whose sly humour is accentuated by the elusive bichronal rhythm of the tune.
 Is the song Irish?
 It was got from an immigrant potato-lifter near Walberswick, but he learnt it in England.
 Vance Randolph found a version among the Ozark hillfolk, too coarse to publish.